yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > Setting `@MinExecCount` too low can amplify **statistical noise** (false positives).
 Setting it too high can hide real regressions that occur on important but lower-frequency paths (false negatives).
 Tune it based on replay duration and workload shape.

 - `@MinRegressionRatio`
-  Controls the minimum regression ratio that qualifies as a “regression candidate.”
+  Controls the minimum regression ratio that qualifies as a "regression candidate".
   The script computes:

   `RegressionRatio = AvgMetric_H / NULLIF(AvgMetric_L, 0)`